SharadaSowmya14/spring-spark-k-anonymity/README.md

 java DataSetGenerator.java
 ```
 2. To increase the number of records in the data set, the below-mentioned strategies can be used:
-    - By icreasing the number of cars.
+    - Increasing the number of cars.
-    - By capturing latitude and longitude for shorter distance intervals.
+    - Capturing latitude and longitude for shorter distance intervals.

 ## Anonymization
 1. Below endpoints are exposed as part of the Spring application.